ikushaldave/Flexbox/writeup.md

 }
 ```

-`display: flex` adding following make all childen in one line default as `row` & every element take width according to content. if children has width they take width value in consideration.
+`display: flex` adding following make all childen in one line default as `row` & every element take width according to content. if children has width they take width value in consideration & try to fill container as possible or can overflow if can't fit on container.
 Also Container take full width as a `block` element

 !["display: flex"](./images/display-flex.jpg)